 The Company's most material investment exposure is to the bonds of the European Investment Bank.
-At 31 December 2019 the market value of its holding in the European Investment Bank was €15.8m or 19.4% of its investment portfolio.
-The Company's single largest holding in a corporate bond was €6.1m or 7.5% of its investment portfolio.
+At 31 December 2020 the market value of its holding in the European Investment Bank was €15.7m (2019: €15.8m) or 17.9% (2019: 19.4%) of its investment portfolio.
+The Company's single largest holding in a corporate bond was €5.1m (2019: €6.1m) or 5.8% (2019: 7.5%) of its investment portfolio.

-The Company had foreign currency exposure to Sterling of (€3.3m), representing 5.0% of its own funds, and to US dollars (€1.2m), representing 1.9% of its own funds, as at 31 December 2019.
+As at 31 December 2020, the Company had a foreign currency exposure deficit to Sterling of €2.9m (2019: €3.3m), representing 4.5% (2019: 5.0%) of its own funds, and to US dollars a surplus of €1.4m (2019: deficit of €1.2m), representing 2.2% (2019: 1.9%) of its own funds.

 Management of the Company's investment portfolio is outsourced to an affiliated group company, The Travelers Indemnity Company.
 The investment strategy is agreed annually by the Company's Board and performance against this strategy is reviewed quarterly in meetings between the investment manager and the Finance Committee.
-The Company has a conservative investment risk appetite and invests only in high quality government and corporate fixed interest securities.
+The Company employs a thoughtful investment philosophy that focusses on appropriate risk-adjusted returns.
+It invests wholly in high quality government and corporate fixed interest securities.
 Limits are in place to manage exposures to particular industries and individual counterparties.
 The term of the invested assets purchased are set to approximate the duration of the underlying insurance liabilities.

 The Company aims to match foreign currency assets and liabilities by currency, with any surplus being held in Euro.
-Any foreign currency surpluses or deficiencies are actively managed, on at least a quarterly basis, by selling or buying currency assets to resolve the situation.
+Any foreign currency surpluses or deficiencies are actively managed, on at least a quarterly basis, by selling or buying currency assets.